tkuester/uc3a3-xplained-templates/README.md

 Project Layout
 --------------
-Put / symlink your projects in asf/avr32/applications
+Put or symlink your projects in asf/avr32/applications
     project/
     project/board (If you spin your own board) project/board/gcc (Run "make dfu" here)